GrahamDumpleton/wrapt/docs/quick-start.rst

     def function():
         pass

-If you wish to implement a decorator which accepts arguments, then list the arguments after the existing four arguments of the wrapper function.
+If you wish to implement a decorator which accepts arguments, then wrap the definition of the decorator in a function closure.
+Any arguments supplied to the outer function when the decorator is applied, will be available to the inner wrapper when the wrapped function is called.

 ::

     import wrapt

+    def with_arguments(myarg1, myarg2):
         @wrapt.decorator
-    def with_arguments(wrapped, instance, args, kwargs, myarg1, myarg2):
+        def wrapper(wrapped, instance, args, kwargs):
-        return wrapped(*args, **kwargs)
+            return wrapper(*args, **kwargs)
+        return wrapper

     @with_arguments(1, 2)
     def function():
         pass

-It is possible to use positional arguments, with or without default values, a variable arguments list or a keyword argument dictionary.

-Any arguments given to your decorator when it is used to decorate a function, will be passed to the wrapper via the arguments added to the wrapper function, when the wrapper is invoked upon the call of the decorated function.

-Note that even if all your decorator arguments have default values, or you only have a variable arguments list or keyword argument dictionary, you must still provide the parentheses to the decorator when used.
-Once you opt to have the decorator be able to accept arguments the use of the parentheses is not optional.

 If using Python 3, you can use the keyword arguments only syntax to force use of keyword arguments when the decorator is used.